mozilla/pkipolicy/rootstore/policy.md

 #### 5.1.3 SHA-1 ####

-Effective July 1, 2022, CAs SHALL NOT sign SHA-1 hashes over end-entity certificates with an EKU extension containing the id-kp-emailProtection key purpose.
+Effective July 1, 2022, CAs SHALL NOT sign SHA-1 hashes over end entity certificates with an EKU extension containing the id-kp-emailProtection key purpose.

 Effective July 1, 2023, CAs SHALL NOT sign SHA-1 hashes over:
   * certificates with an EKU extension containing the id-kp-ocspSigning key purpose;
   * intermediate certificates that chain up to roots in Mozilla's program;
-  * OCSP responses; or
+  * OCSP responses; *or*
   * CRLs.

-CAs MAY sign SHA-1 hashes over end-entity certificates which chain up to roots in Mozilla's program only if all the following are true:
+CAs MAY sign SHA-1 hashes over end entity certificates which chain up to roots in Mozilla's program only if all the following are true:

-1. The end-entity certificate:
+1. the end entity certificate:

      * is not within the scope of the Baseline Requirements;
-     * contains an EKU extension which does not contain either of the id-kp-serverAuth or anyExtendedKeyUsage key purposes;
+     * contains an EKU extension which does not contain either of the id-kp-serverAuth or anyExtendedKeyUsage key purposes; *and*
-     * has at least 64 bits of entropy from a CSPRNG in the serial number.
+     * has at least 64 bits of entropy from a CSPRNG in the serial number; *and*

-2. The issuing certificate:
+2. the issuing certificate:

-     * contains an EKU extension which does not contain either of the id-kp-serverAuth or anyExtendedKeyUsage key purposes;
+     * contains an EKU extension which does not contain either of the id-kp-serverAuth or anyExtendedKeyUsage key purposes; *and*
      * has a pathlen:0 constraint.

 Point 2 does not apply if the certificate is an OCSP signing certificate manually issued directly from a root.

-CAs MAY sign SHA-1 hashes over intermediate certificates which chain up to roots in Mozilla's root store only if the certificate to be signed is a duplicate of an existing SHA-1 intermediate certificate with the only changes being all of:
+CAs MAY sign SHA-1 hashes over intermediate certificates that chain up to roots in Mozilla's root store only if the certificate to be signed is a duplicate of an existing SHA-1 intermediate certificate with the only changes being all of:

 *   a new key (of the same size);
-*   a new serial number (of the same length);
+*   a new serial number (of the same length); *and/or*
 *   the addition of an EKU and/or a pathlen constraint to meet the requirements outlined above.